-This winter, don’t let cooler temps keep you from enjoying your snowshoeing, cross-country skiing, hiking or camping adventures.
+This fall or winter, don’t let cooler temps keep you from enjoying your snowshoeing, cross-country skiing, hiking or camping adventures.
 Make sure you have the right clothes to adapt to any situation, temperature, activity or level of perspiration.
 Here’s an overview of the layering system that will keep you warm, no matter how good or bad the weather is.

 Despite the accumulation of sweat, the synthetic fibre maintains its insulation qualities and doesn’t lose its shape during your activities.
 It is highly effective at wicking moisture and dries quickly.
 And it is well suited for anyone doing high-intensity activities such as cross-country skiing, ice climbing or snowshoeing.